Sexual abuse scandal in the Roman Catholic Diocese of Arundel and Brighton

 The sexual abuse scandal in Arundel and Brighton diocese was an episode in the series of Catholic sex abuse cases in various Western countries.

 Michael Hill affair

-In 2000, Cormac Murphy-O'Connor found himself subject to public scrutiny regarding a priest in his diocese when he was Bishop of Arundel and Brighton.
+In 2000, Archbishop Cormac Murphy-O'Connor found himself subject to public scrutiny regarding a priest in his diocese when he was Bishop of Arundel and Brighton.
 During this time it was brought to his attention that a priest, Michael Hill, was a child sexual abuser.

 Instead of reporting Hill to the police, Murphy-O'Connor allowed the crime to be covered up and transferred Hill to Gatwick Airport chapel, where the Cardinal believed he would not be able to molest children.
 In 1997, Hill was convicted as a child molester and jailed for sexually assaulting nine children.
 After three years in jail, Hill was given another five years for assaulting three other boys.

 Christopher Maxwell-Stewart affair

 In 2002, Bishop Kieran Conry, the next ordinary of Arundel and Brighton, told The Times that the case of Father Christopher Maxwell-Stewart had not been managed in ways deemed suitable by today's standards.